ForwardStar/RadixGraph/README.md

 cmake . -DCMAKE_CXX_FLAGS="-I/path/to/tbb/include" -DCMAKE_EXE_LINKER_FLAGS="-L/path/to/tbb/lib"
 ```

-Note that the executable ``radixgraph`` is a demo experiment.
+Note that the executable ``test_radixgraph`` is a demo experiment.
 To integrate RadixGraph into your project, use the compiled library ``libRG.a``.

 # Demo experiment
-This demo (i.e., ``radixgraph`` executable file) randomly generates a graph of n vertices, m edges and the vertex ids are within [0, u-1].
+This demo (i.e., ``test_radixgraph`` executable file) randomly generates a graph of n vertices, m edges and the vertex ids are within [0, u-1].
 It will output the efficiency of RadixGraph on this randomly generated graph.
 For full experiments, please refer to [gfe_driver_RadixGraph](https://github.com/ForwardStar/gfe_driver).

 Test settings:
 ```